jroesch/rfcs/active/0000-higher-kinded-types.md

 instead of making them explicit.

-With regards to traits it may be possible to implement support for trait resolution on only higher kinded type argumenta.
+With regards to traits it may be possible to implement support for trait resolution on only higher kinded type arguments.
 This is mostly a nicety and is open for suggestions and debate.

-We could also omit parital application from the design and instead require users to do:
+We could also omit partial application from the design and instead require users to do:
 ```rust
 type IntMap<A> = HashMap<int, A>;
 ```